yogeshwaran01/spotify-playlist-to-youtube-playlist/README.md

 - `-y`, `--youtube_playlist_id`: Specifies the YouTube playlist ID to sync.
 - `-l`, `--only-link`: Retrieves only the link of the playlist without displaying logs.

-It alson open the browser for authorization.
-Sign up with your google account to sync playlist.
+It also open browser for authorization.
+Sign into google account to sync playlist.

-Sync a Spotify playlist with a YouTube playlist and retrieve only the link:
+Sync Spotify playlist with YouTube playlist and retrieve only the link:

 ```bash
 python main.py sync -s SPOTIFY_PLAYLIST_ID -y YOUTUBE_PLAYLIST_ID --only-link
 ```

-#### Sync Multiple playlist
+### Sync Multiple playlist

 When creating a playlist, just add `--save-to-sync` or `-s` flag to it.
 It save the Spotify and YouTube playlist id in [playlists.json](https://github.com/yogeshwaran01/spotify-playlist-to-youtube-playlist/blob/master/playlists.json) file.

-When you need to sync it, just run
+To sync run

 ```bash
 python main.py sync